 Providing a Help File for Customized Test Object Classes

-As part of the UFT One online Help, UFT One provides an Object Model Reference for the test object classes that it defines.
-The reference is intended to help the UFT One users use UFT One test objects, methods, and properties in their tests.
-In addition, when F1 is pressed for a test object or test object method in the Keyword View or Editor, or when the Operation Help button is clicked for a test object method in the Step Generator, UFT One opens the Object Model Reference to the relevant location.
+As part of the OpenText Functional Testing online Help, OpenText Functional Testing provides an Object Model Reference for the test object classes that it defines.
+The reference helps users use test objects, methods, and properties in their tests.
+In addition, when F1 is pressed for a test object or test object method in the Keyword View or Editor, or when the Operation Help button is clicked for a test object method in the Step Generator, the Object Model Reference opens to the relevant location.

 When you modify test object classes or define new ones, using test object configuration XML definitions, you can provide similar (.chm) Help files for the test objects, methods, and properties that you define.
 Deploy these Help files as part of your toolkit support set and inform the users where they can be found.
 You can store the Help files in any convenient location.
-For example, in a <UFT One installation folder>\dat\Extensibility\<UFT One Add-in name>\Toolkits\<Environment name>\help folder.
+For example, in a <OpenText Functional Testing installdir>\dat\Extensibility\<Add-in name>\Toolkits\<Environment name>\help folder.
 In the test object configuration XML, you define HelpInfo elements for test object classes and test object methods, specifying the Help file path and the relevant Help ID within the file.

-Caution: The Help file name must be different from the names of the Help files provided in the <UFT One installation folder>\help folder.
+Caution: The Help file name must be different from the names of the Help files provided in the <OpenText Functional Testing installdir>\help folder.

-When F1 or the Operation Help button is pressed for a test object class or test object method for which you defined a HelpInfo element, UFT One opens the context-sensitive Help topic you specified.
-For inherited test object methods that do not have a HelpInfo element, UFT One opens the Help provided for the base test object class.
+When F1 or the Operation Help button is pressed for a test object class or test object method for which you defined a HelpInfo element, the context-sensitive Help topic you specified is opened.
+For inherited test object methods that do not have a HelpInfo element, the Help provided for the base test object class opens.

 In the Help that you provide for your test object classes, it is helpful to specify the following information for each test object class: